 Employ frequent audits to confirm that the information you have on file is accurate and that any mitigating steps your business may have taken are being followed consistently.
 Similarly, since most conflicts of interest revolve around money, use financial analytics tools whenever possible to identify spending irregularities.

 A well-educated staff can also prove useful in the fight against corruption.
 Offer your workers regular ethics and compliance training to make them aware of their personal responsibilities and help them more easily recognize potential areas of concern.

 EVERFI delivers online ethics and compliance training to help your business better identify, avoid, and mitigate potential conflicts of interest.
-Request a demo of our services, and find out how our growing library of training courses can help your organization build a healthy corporate culture built on honesty and transparency.
+Request a demo of our services, and find out how our Corporate Compliance Course Catalog can help your organization build a healthy corporate culture built on honesty and transparency.